jlento/miljoonalaatikko/slides/examples/ex1/README.md

 ## Requires

 * Basic use: Bash, Git, Pandoc
-* Development: Node.js, Grunt, npm
+* Development: Node.js and npm
 * ... and a browser, of course!